Wisconsin's 10th Senate district: Current elected officials

-The portion of the 10th Senate district in Dunn County is part of Wisconsin's 3rd congressional district, which is represented by U.S. Representative Derrick Van Orden.
-The remainder of the district falls within Wisconsin's 7th congressional district, represented by U.S. Representative Tom Tiffany.
+Most of the 10th Senate district falls within Wisconsin's 3rd congressional district, which is represented by U.S. Representative Derrick Van Orden.
+The part of the district in St. Croix County falls within Wisconsin's 7th congressional district, represented by Tom Tiffany.

 Past senators

 Note: the boundaries of districts have changed repeatedly over history.
 Previous politicians of a specific numbered district have represented a completely different geographic area, due to redistricting.

 The district has previously been represented by: